DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Recent Updates
 ### **2020/12/25 - v0.264**
  * You can now upgrade your bunker size at bank
+ * Fix issue with window sizing on certain screen resolution on web
+ * Typo fix

 ### **2020/12/25 - v0.257**
  * Now gang name will show up on player mentions